 The main walk is well served with London Transport buses, all of which run every 13 minutes or so on weekdays and Saturdays, though only every 20 minutes on Sundays.
 The 240 goes from Mill Hill, the lunch stop, to Mill Hill East station and Edgware.
 Meanwhile the 251 links various points on the main walk route to Totteridge & Whetstone and Arnos Grove stations.
 You can also use the 251 to get to the lunch time pub by getting it to the Holcombe Hill stop, and then climbing the steep tarmac path up the hill signposted "The Ridgeway".
 At the top carry on along the road and the Three Hammers pub is in 350 metres on the right.

 Another possibility, just beyond the Three Hammers on a short diversion off the main walk route is the Rising Sun 020 8959 1357 www.therisingsunmillhill.com offers "rustic Italian food" in a slightly upmarket table service restaurant with a small outside patio.
-It is closed on Monday, and only open in the evenings on Tuesdays and Wednesdays, but does food 12-2.30pm on Tuesdays to Saturday, and all afternoon on Sundays.
+It is closed on Monday, and only open in the evenings on Tuesdays and Wednesdays, but does food 12-2.30pm Thursday to Saturday and all afternoon on Sundays.
 This is not a large place, however, so it is a good idea to phone and make sure they have space.

 For picnics, the park just beyond the Three Hammers in Mill Hill has a view over the north west of London and several well-placed benches.
 When the ground is dry in spring and summer, the greenbelt fields throughout the walk also have numerous pleasant places to stop.